python-trio/trio/README.rst

        maybe wchan should be callable for details, so like run_in_worker_thread can show what's being run. or could just show the arguments I guess.

-   - implement signal handling on top of new call_soon

-   - implement {run,await}_in_main_thread on top of new call_soon

-   - document the low-level API

    - trio
      http://infolab.stanford.edu/trio/ -- dead for a ~decade